Click to quick exit (ESC)

 Training: An Introduction to the PWFA

-This 2023 webinar from the our team at the Center for WorkLife Law along with the National Employment Lawyers Association and the ACLU gives plaintiffs’ attorneys an overview of the new federal Pregnant Workers Fairness Act.
+This 2023 webinar from our team at the Center for WorkLife Law along with the National Employment Lawyers Association and the ACLU gives plaintiffs’ attorneys an overview of the new federal Pregnant Workers Fairness Act.
 This landmark law requires employers to provide needed accommodations to workers who are pregnant or have related conditions.

 Training: An Introduction to the PUMP Act

-This 2023 webinar from the our team at the Center for WorkLife Law along with the National Employment Lawyers Association and the ACLU gives plaintiffs’ attorneys an overview of the new federal PUMP for Nursing Mothers Act.
+This 2023 webinar from our team at the Center for WorkLife Law along with the National Employment Lawyers Association and the ACLU gives plaintiffs’ attorneys an overview of the new federal PUMP for Nursing Mothers Act.
 This landmark law requires employers nationwide to provide lactation break time and space for their employees.

 Contact Us for Guidance